lyleresnick/lyleresnick.github.io/_drafts/Swift-Optionals.md

 ## Introduction
 There is a lot of confusion surrounding the proper use of swift optionals.
 This confusion surrounds

-1. the use of ? and ! as either
+1. the use of `?` and `!` as either
 	- type modifiers
 	- operators or
 2. when it is appropriate to fail and especially
 3. when is it appropriate for a value to be optional

 ## Use of Optional Type Modifiers
+The optional type modifiers are used at variable declaration, rather than when the variables are used.

-### Use of the ?
-Modifier
+### Use of the `?` Modifier

 When `?` is added to the end of a variable type, it means that it's value may be nil.